-The USBPWR12 and USBPWR34 jumpers are for the rear USB ports.
-The USBPWR56 and USBPWR78 jumper is for the internal USB header that you can connect to the front USB ports.
+The USBPW12 and USBPW34 jumpers are for the rear USB ports.
+The USBPW56 and USBPW78 jumpers are for the internal USB header that you can connect to the front USB ports.

-- (S) - 1.
-The USB device wake-up feature requires a power supply that can provide 500mA on the +5VSB lead for each USB port.
-Otherwise, the system would not power up. - 2.
-The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.
+- 1. The USB device wake-up feature requires a power supply that can provide 500mA on the +5VSB lead for each USB port.
+Otherwise, the system would not power up. - The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.